wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_engine_finalizeBlock.md

 ---
-title: dot:engine_finalizeBlock \[POST\] {disallowed}
+title: engine_finalizeBlock  {disallowed} - Polkadot
-description: Instructs the manual-seal authorship task to finalize a block.
+description: Example code for the engine_finalizeBlock  {disallowed} json-rpc method. Сomplete guide on how to use engine_finalizeBlock  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters